FH-Campus-Wien-WEB/web24-exercise-1/README.md

     1. A **right** margin of more than 0 pixels
 1. And finally, some styling for the genre tags, that is, the **span** elements that have class *genre*.
 Use a [class selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors)!
     1. A `background-color` of your liking
-    1. A short-hand `padding` with two values (top-bottom and left-right), both between 2 and 16 pixels
+    1. A short-hand `padding` with two values (one for top-bottom and one for left-right), both between 2 and 16 pixels
     1. A `border-radius` between 2 and 32 pixels
     1. A `border` property containing a **width** between 1 and 8 pixels, a **style** and a **color** of your liking